2300181/CS220AU-DP/index.md

 It should be noted that this problem is not limited to a single company but also to governments, which use companies to obtain personal data.
 A good example is the US government, which collects personal data from its citizens.
 According to an article published in Sciences et Avenir[^4], a French popular science magazine, many government agencies sign contracts with private companies to collect personal data.
 The article mentions collaborations such as those between the Defence Intelligence Agency and LexisNexis, as well as agreements between the Navy and a company called Sayari Analytics.
 The US government's purchases reveal sensitive data on millions of people, such as private life, social class, and political opinions.
 This demonstrates that governments can use our personal data for purposes other than those often proclaimed to be "for our own good".

-However, our attention will shift to a specific country, China, which utilises companies for surveillance purposes, potentially compromising certain rights.
+This serves as a modest illustration of potential issues faced by Western countries, but our focus will shift to China, a more significant example of how both companies and the government can leverage personal data, potentially compromising the rights of certain citizens.

 ## China & the Social Credit System
 ### What it Consists